kcoleman731/swipe-keyboard/README.md

 # Staples Chat UI

 This repository contains the source code for the `staples-chat-ui` pod.
-This pod is used to display custom Chat UI on top of the LayerKit SDK within the core Staples application.
+This pod is used to display custom Chat UI cards within the core Staples application.

-The project also provides rake automation tasks to help developers version and deploy new releases (tags).
-Run `rake -T` to see what is available.
+The core application relies on two third party frameworks to power its chat functionality:

+* [LayerKit](https://github.com/layerhq/releases-ios) - Messaging SDK that powers the messaging infrastructure and data synchronization.
+* [Atlas](https://github.com/layerhq/Atlas-iOS)-  UI framework that powers the actual chat UI.

+The `Atlas` UI framework provides simple out of the box messaging UI, but requires applications to provide custom `UICollectionViewCell`s for more advanced usage.
+The `staples-chat-ui` pod provides a number of custom collection view cells that handle displaying the Staples BOT cards.
+The framework leverages the `Atlas` customization hooks in order to do so.

 ## Usage